 For operators, effectiveness-oriented performance is related to the quality of services provided to transportation users.
 Quality-of-service measures are essential because they represent the bottom line.
-While the efficiency perspective is important because it can be used to improve operations, user satisfaction is also one of the critical performance indicators that must also be measured in an effectiveness-focused organization.
+While the efficiency perspective is important because it can be used to improve operations, user satisfaction is also one of the critical performance indicators that must be measured in an effectiveness-focused organization.

 2. Evaluation of Port Effectiveness

 Contrary to other transport sectors, the need to understand efficiency and effectiveness in port performance has been recognized by the industry, with several initiatives being implemented in the last two decades.
 For example, in 2008, Germanischer Lloyd launched the Container Terminal Quality Indicator, a certification process for quality standards in container terminals.
-In the European context, consultation towards the definition of such indicators was initiated.
+In the European context, consultation on the definition of such indicators was initiated.
 European port authorities have been involved in collectives efforts towards this end, exploring ways to define the relevant indicators and then monitor them.

 In all cases, the process applied by a port or operator for evaluating its effectiveness includes three steps:

 - Step 1: Define customer (buyer/user/stakeholder).
 Shipping lines are commonly considered as the primary customer (the buyer).
 In recent years, there has been considerable debate about who chooses a port.
 The early thinking was that the shipping line chose the port, and the cargo chose the shipping line.
 The rising power of global cargo interests and the consolidation of lines have meant that ports have less power than before.
 The power that cargo interests or large logistics providers wield makes it even more important that ports make strategic changes based on the group of users they wish to attract.
 In cases where a port is specified in the transport contract (or the sales contract), the manufacturer, the freight forwarder (including 3PLs or 4PLs), or the consignee are also buyers depending on who has responsibility for making that purchase choice.
 Some are actively involved in the supply chain by providing port-related activities in wider geographical locations (i.e., operators of intermodal distribution centers, providers of port-related value-added services, or value-added logistics).
 Given the incursion of ocean carriers into land-based logistics activities, the role of the carrier in port selection may be even more vital than previously considered.
-Thus, their perceptions are also of considerable significance, given the emerging geographical and functional integration of ports in wider supply chains and logistics and the transformation of ports to elements embedded in value-driven multifaceted chains, which compete for attracting users located in overlapping hinterlands.
-This second group is included in the category of customers (although they may not be buyers and pay for the services provided) but more frequently are considered stakeholders, parties interested in port activities.
+Thus, their perceptions are also of considerable significance, given the emerging geographical and functional integration of ports in wider supply chains and logistics and the transformation of ports to elements embedded in value-driven multifaceted chains, which compete to attract users located in overlapping hinterlands.
+This second group are included in the category of customers (although they may not be buyers and pay for the services provided) but more frequently are considered stakeholders, parties interested in port activities.
 This implies understanding the different subcategories of users and actors involved in deciding which port or mode to use to complete a transportation process.

 - Step 2: Identify the decision criteria of importance to the user/buyer/stakeholder.
 Each port wants to understand its user evaluation criteria to improve its performance relative to what its users seek in service delivery.
 First, the attributes of importance differ per user or group of users.
 Second, port performance is dynamic.
 Thus, both the identification and evaluation are periodic activities to be conducted at regular intervals.
-A dynamic evaluation of the attributes allows the port to understand better changing user perceptions, thereby providing feedback to strategy as it evolves.
+A dynamic evaluation of the attributes allows the port to better understand changing user perceptions, thereby providing feedback to strategy as it evolves.

 Effective performance by a supplier is measured in terms of what the service user expects.
 Satisfaction occurs when the performance of a supplier meets or exceeds expectations on the criterion (or criteria) of importance to the user.
-The purpose is to seek an understanding of the relative importance of each of the criteria for the users of a particular port, and conduct a gap analysis between the importance a particular user places on the criterion and its assessment of the performance of that port on that criterion.
-This provides ports with insights on where continuous improvements would pay off from a user and customer perspective.
+The purpose is to seek an understanding of the relative importance of each of the criteria for the users of a particular port, and conduct a gap analysis of the importance a particular user places on the criterion and its assessment of the performance of that port on that criterion.
+This provides ports with insights about where continuous improvements would pay off from a user and customer perspective.
 While current satisfaction may not lead to future choice, dissatisfaction will likely lead to rejection for those who are not captive.
 When a port understands its performance in the context of the expectations of its users, it is able to understand why users are dissatisfied, why business is lost, or how additional business could be gained, particularly if performance is benchmarked against other competing ports.

 An effectiveness evaluation program provides a basis for understanding what possibilities exist for continuous improvement.
 It focuses on improving performance on critical factors where performance is poor and investing in resources having the most significant impact.
 The resulting more efficient allocation of port resources jointly benefits users and operators.
 Without such understanding, governments are unable to assess when investment decisions in port infrastructure or port policy adjustments are required to meet the needs of the market.
 Port authorities are less likely to make the optimal resource allocations to improve the competitiveness of their port, and service providers will be frustrated in their efforts to grow and exploit business opportunities.

 The relation between the value attributed to specific port activity parameters and the gap between importance and performance provides actionable data for developing strategic plans for investment and marketing.
 Ports need to invest in important parameters for users they want to prioritize by identifying gaps between importance and performance.
-Then secondary attention can be placed on parameters that are of lesser importance.
+Then secondary attention can be given to parameters that are of lesser importance.
 Beyond these, there are cases where performance is such that it deserves to be marketed, or it is of little importance to users, and therefore there is no requirement for action.